SPSKH/.github/profile/README.md

 ---

 Secondary Technical School in Kutná Hora GitHub organization is supervised by Černoch Martin.
-For more information, contact him by e-mail [cernoch@voskh.cz](mailto:cernoch@voskh.cz)
+For more information, contact him on his e-mail: [cernoch@voskh.cz](mailto:cernoch@voskh.cz).